You keep hearing the term more and more, your curiosity is growing, and you’ve realized that it’s more than just Bitcoin. So what is Blockchain?

 2009 – 2017 Blockchain Perception

-On the 3rd of January, 2009, the bitcoin blockchain began confirming blocks of transactions (starting with the Genesis Block) on its decentralised network of nodes.
-The very first transaction contained the following text “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks”.
-The text which came from a newspaper headline that same day, was the first extra data other than the transaction itself to be stored in the bitcoin blockchain.
+On the 3rd of January, 2009, the bitcoin blockchain began confirming blocks of transactions (starting with the Genesis Block) on its decentralized network of nodes.
+The very first transaction contained the following text “The Times 03/Jan/2009 Chancellor on brink of the second bailout for banks”.
+The text which came from a newspaper headline that same day was the first extra data other than the transaction itself to be stored in the bitcoin blockchain.

 The public was generally not aware of the blockchain technology at this stage and the knowledge was limited to a select few.
 At this point, bitcoin was mined by implementing the blockchain technology had literally no value.
 This remained so until somebody purchased a pizza with 10,000 bitcoins, and suddenly, this worthless entity gained a little economic value.